pavikaa/gesture-based-door-control/README.md

 The `imu_classifier` folder contains the code for classifying gestures using the captured IMU data.
 It utilizes a machine learning model to classify the performed gestures based on the sensor data.
 When the correct gesture is detected, a "true" message is sent via the Bluetooth connection, triggering the door opening on the web page.

 -   `imu_classifier.ino`: Arduino sketch that runs a machine learning model to classify gestures using the recorded IMU data and informs connected devices via Bluetooth if the correct gesture has been detected.

+### Model training
+The `model_training` folder contains a Jupyter notebook with a clear step-by-step process of training a model for gesture recognition.
+To run the notebook open it with [Google Colab](https://colab.research.google.com/).
+Also included are two sample .csv files used for training the `model.h` file included in the `imu_classifier` folder.

+ - `arduino_gesture_model_training.ipynb`: Jupyter notebook that trains a gesture model based on the recorded `.csv` files and encodes it into an Arduino header file.

 ### Web Page